 So why not make 2021 the year you make a start turning that homebuying dream into a tangible goal?

 The following tips are easy starting points to get you going.
-For more information on whether you can get on the property ladder this year, and tips on how to speed up the process, sign up for our ‘Can I become a homeowner in 2021?’ webinar with property expert Kate Faulkner in February.
+For more information on whether you can get on the property ladder this year, and tips on how to speed up the process, sign up for our ‘Can I become a homeowner in 2021?’ webinar with property expert Kate Faulkner on 16th February.